50+ Best Ethical and Sustainable Clothing Brands

 price point: $$

-Klow is a marketplace of eco-responsible and ethical brands.
-All of the brands they work with are subject to a strict 2 week – a month audit and that everyone in the supply chain is paid a fair living wage.
+manufacturing: Klow is a marketplace of eco-responsible and ethical brands.
+All of the brands they work with are subject to a strict 2 week – 1 month audit, and everyone in the supply chain is paid a fair living wage.

-Protection of the environment, good waste management and responsible use of natural resources are another part of the audit Klow’s brands must pass.
+sustainability: Protection of the environment, good waste management, and responsible use of natural resources are all part of the audit Klow’s brands must pass.
 You can read more about that here.

 / shop klow /